5 Easy and Coool CSS Menu Tricks

 5 Easy and Coool CSS Menu Tricks - 3D CSS icon with purple curly braces on dark hexagon background

-I’ve been building websites for over 20 years now, and if there’s one thing that separates a “meh” site from one that actually feels polished — it’s the navigation.
-Specifically, what happens when someone interacts with it.
+I’ve been building websites for more than 20 years, and if there’s one thing that separates a forgettable site from one that feels genuinely polished, it’s the navigation — specifically, what happens the moment someone interacts with it.

 Most menus just sit there.
-They work, sure.
-But they don’t feel like anything.
-These five CSS tricks change that — and the best part?
-No JavaScript required.
-Pure CSS.
+They function, sure, but they don’t feel like anything.
+The five techniques below change that, and every one is pure CSS.
 Copy, paste, tweak, ship.

-Every example below is a live, working demo.
-Go ahead and hover over stuff.
+Every example is a live, working demo.
+Go ahead — hover, click, and poke at them as you read.

-This one’s a classic for a reason.
-Instead of a boring color swap on hover, the underline slides in from the left.
-It’s subtle, it’s smooth, and it immediately makes your nav feel intentional.
+A classic, and for good reason.
+Instead of a flat color swap on hover, the underline slides in from one side.
+Subtle, smooth, and it instantly makes a nav feel deliberate.

-The trick is using a ::after pseudo-element that starts at scaleX(0) and transitions to scaleX(1) on hover.
-Setting transform-origin: left makes it slide in from one direction instead of expanding from the center.
+The mechanism is a ::after pseudo-element that starts at scaleX(0) and transitions to scaleX(1) on hover. transform-origin: left is what makes it grow from one edge instead of expanding out from the center.

 a {